Maslosoft/api-facades/README.md

 # API Facades

 API Facades generator, allowing to call OpenAPI compatible API's with fluid interfaces.

+### 🤖✨👱🏻 Made by human an Ai

+Project developed with help of an Ai.
+This project is **still in development**, and only features currently required are being implemented and tested.

+## Description

 The idea is to use natural path-like syntax, instead of method names clumps.
 The API call is basically last method which is the verb of request.